Osun: Court stops PDP congresses – The Sun Nigeria

 The court presided over by Justice Ayo Oyebiyi, had on Thursday, granted the order of interlocutory injunction sought by some aggrieved members of the party.

-A copy of the Certified True Copy obtained our correspondent on Saturday showed that the PDP and the chairman, caretaker committee, Dr Adekunle Akindele, were the respondents in the suit.
+A copy of the Certified True Copy obtained by Sunday Sun yesterday showed that the PDP and the chairman, caretaker committee, Dr Adekunle Akindele, were the respondents in the suit.

 The plaintiffs/applicants, in the motion on notice filed by their counsel, Kehinde Adesiyan, sought an order of interlocutory injunction restraining the defendants, their agents, from conducting or putting up for conduct any outstanding wards, local government areas, and state congresses in any of the 118 outstanding wards, local government, and state to elect new executive members which had already been fixed to commence on Monday, March 27, 2023, to 22nd April 2023, pending the determination of the originating summons in suit No. HOS/m262/2022.